International Savings & Exchange Bank Building

+History

-It stood at 223–229 North Spring Street, the southwest corner of Temple and Spring across Temple from the Main Post Office, and was featured in several postcards from the 1920s.
+The building stood at 223–229 North Spring Street, the southwest corner of Temple and Spring across Temple from the Main Post Office, and was featured in several postcards from the 1920s.
 Occupying the ground floor was the International Savings & Exchange Bank, “an institution much in favor among foreign born and descended residents,” which had been incorporated four years earlier in 1903.
 In later years it served as the City Health Building.

-Demolition

 In 1928, the building was dwarfed by the new 30-story Los Angeles City Hall.
 The building was purchased by the city to be razed to complete landscaping for city hall.
 However, the City Health department found a home in the building for the next twenty-five years.
 It was not demolished until December 1954, when new City Health offices were built.
 The portion of Spring Street that its front entrance faced no longer exists.

 Role in Safety Last!

 This building is one of three that was featured in the 1923 Harold Lloyd film, Safety Last!.
 The ten-floor International Savings Building is presented in the film as “the 12-story Bolton Building” and is the setting for the story’s “DeVore Department Store.”
 The interior store scenes at ground level were not filmed at the International Savings Bank Building but at Ville de Paris, a department store at 712 South Olive at 7th Street.